 If back-to-school shopping in your household involves shopping for a school uniform, you might be familiar with some of the arguments for and against uniforms.
 By some accounts, school uniforms are becoming more popular in the U.S., which means more households may find themselves debating the merits of uniforms in the years to come.

 Update: If you have questions beyond school uniforms, SmartAsset can help.
 So many people reached out to us saying they wanted help with financial planning, that we built a tool to match you with a financial advisor who can meet your needs.
 First you answer a series of questions about your situation and your goals.
-Then the program narrows down thousands of advisors to three fiduciaries who meet your needs.
+Then the program narrows down thousands of advisors to up to three local fiduciaries who meet your needs.
 You can read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while doing much of the hard work for you.

 Photo credit: ©iStock.com/Wavebreakmedia, ©iStock.com/DGLimages, ©iStock.com/Tomwang112